Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
+I'm Lali, I recently graduated from uni with a Bachelors in Economics.
+I'm transitioning to becoming a data analyst and learning the neccessary skills from great online sources.

+🔭 I’m currently working on data analysis projects with python from codeacademy

+🌱 I’m currently learning R and expanding my python skills

+⚡ Next thing I'm moving on to is a 7 week intense data analysis program from University of Helsinki

+👯 I’m looking to collaborate on any projects or hackathon that are data related

+📫 How to reach me: lalisedumedi@yahoo.com

+😄 Pronouns: She/Her
 <!--
 **Lali-Sed/Lali-Sed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.